 In 1906 DuPont executives purchased 1,800 acres of land three miles north of Sedalia between Denver and Colorado Springs for their new explosives plant.
 Louviers, named after a village near the ancestral home of the du Pont family in France, is noted for its social history as a DuPont Company town.
 Louviers included houses, stores, a school and a library for workers and their families of this newly developed village.

 DuPont transferred ownership of the Village Club to Douglas County in 1975.
 The DuPont explosives plant closed in the early 1980’s and Louviers Village was listed on the National Register of Historic Places in 1999.

-Today, the Village Club serves as a meeting hall, the bowling alley and the Louviers Branch of the Douglas County Library.
+Today, the arts-and-crafts style Village Club serves as a meeting hall, the bowling alley and the Loviers location of the Douglas County Libraries.
 Louviers Village is one of two best preserved company towns in Colorado.

 Information from the DuPont website.

 For more information, photos and wonderful oral historys, visit the Douglas County Historic Research Center located in Douglas County Libraries - P.S.
 Miller, Castle Rock.
 Make sure you pick up one of the beautiful brochures about "Louviers - A Quintessential Company Town," while visiting either of the library locations.